ANpingS/ANpingS.github.io/index.md

 I am a undergraduate student majoring in Mathematics and Applied Mathematics.

+In 2025, I will become a general graduate student majoring in applied statistics.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - anping.s@outlook.com

 ---